Gabaghoulios/Capstone_1/README.md

 The main questions to guide our process in this case study are:

-1. How do annual members and casual riders use Cyclistic bikes dierently?
+1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?